-With the heavy influence of nostalgia in fashion right now, non-stretch denim is the look du jour, often with a high-rise waist and in a straight or slim-fit silhouette—you might also know them as “mom” jeans.
-But that moniker doesn’t really do this denim justice say those who are fans of the new styles on the market right now.
+With the heavy influence of nostalgia in fashion right now, non-stretch jeans are the look du jour, often with a high-rise waist and in a straight or slim-fit silhouette—you might also know them as “mom” jeans.
+But that moniker doesn't really do this denim justice say those who are fans of the new styles on the market right now.

 If you're accustomed to super-stretchy jeans, rigid denim might feel like an unsavory style.
 But stiffer fabrics can actually be more flattering and get better over time, rather than breaking down and needing to be replaced after a season or two.
 (Let's call it a win for conscientious consumption.)
 “The denim has just the right amount of body-molding give, yet holds you in and up in all the right places,” says Guenza.
 “Because non-stretch denim generally has more structure than high-stretch denim, it gives slim and straight-leg fits amazing attitude.”

 Warming to the idea of adding a pair to your wardrobe?
 Here's a pro-tip for you: “With non-stretch denim, you can expect the jeans will expand slightly as they shape to your body, so be sure to buy them on the snug side,” Guenza advises.

 Alaina Miller, women's design director for Citizens of Humanity, agrees that a "perfect" or "snug" fit will result in the ideal pair of non-stretch jeans.
 "I think the most flattering fits are snug on the hips and thighs...A half hour or so of slight discomfort most often results in a perfect fit once the jeans start to give and mold to your body," she explains.
 Leggings, these are not, but every convert I spoke to swears, like a good pair of sneakers or boots, once you get past the break-in period, they're worth the effort.